Apollo9999/SARA_REVIEWMANAGER/README.md

 #Ethereum based blockchain implementation of peer review system.

-Objective The idea is to build a platform, say SARA to provide BaaS (Blockchain as a service) platform.
+Objective The idea is to build a platform, say SIRI to provide BaaS (Blockchain as a service) platform.
 Based on the essentials of Blockchain Technology, We, the team SARA decided to design a platform in the necessitous field such as paper publication, review industry, supply chain management, healthcare and education services on SARA network.

 In recent years, many organizations have sprung up which publish journals submitted to the conferences organized by them.
 Such prestige system is a complex socio-economic system perpetuated by journals and researchers themselves by rewarding publication in prestigious journals and punishing a lack thereof.
 It is self-reinforcing and is very difficult to remove.
 Hence there is a need of a new reputation ecosystem which can assure the credibility of the papers published and gain the trust.
 The system aims at creating Decentralised Autonomous Organisation (DAO) which encourages peer review and creates its own reputation ecosystem to provide an alternative to the current prestige system that dominates academic publishing with detrimental consequences.
 Information is stored on the Ethereum blockchain to allow version control of documents and provide redundancy and resiliency to the information in the network.

-The review platform of the SARA network implements the Blockchain technology in order to ensure feedback legitimacy and as a backbone for the economic model which ensures that all feedback is genuine and tamper proof.
+The review platform of the SIRI network implements the Blockchain technology in order to ensure feedback legitimacy and as a backbone for the economic model which ensures that all feedback is genuine and tamper proof.

-During the development of the peer review platforms, SARA network noticed the importance of the review or audit activities of the processes or the standards in Traceability system so that we have decided to utilize SARA platform in Supply Chain Management which mainly focuses on Traceability.
+During the development of the peer review platforms, SIRI network noticed the importance of the review or audit activities of the processes or the standards in Traceability system so that we have decided to utilize SIRI platform in Supply Chain Management which mainly focuses on Traceability.

-SARA tokens shall be the native token of the system, with the purpose of tokenizing the review industry as well as the Supply Chain Management.
+SIRI tokens shall be the native token of the system, with the purpose of tokenizing the review industry as well as the Supply Chain Management.
 In traditional systems, the contributors of the system do not get any instant reward for reviewing, hence we made this system completely incentivised using cyptocurrencies and smart contracts using self created reward distribution function.

 Implementation